MiaoDX/code_snippets/videos/README.md

 To summary,

-Use lossless codec for encoding, we are done.
+Use lossless codec for encoding (ffmpeg+ffv1+mkv), we are done.

+Note,
+This codes may depends on the version of OpenCV, tested okay with `3.4.6` and **have seen something wrong with prior versions**.